The Game Award for Game of the Year

 The Game Award for Game of the Year is an award presented annually by The Game Awards.
 It is given to a video game judged to deliver the best experience across creative and technical fields.
 The award is traditionally accepted by the game's directors or studio executives.
 The process begins with over 100 video game publications and websites, which collectively name six games as nominees.
 After the nominees are selected, the winner is chosen by a combined vote between the jury (90%) and public voting (10%).

 Since its inception, the award has been given to eleven video games.
-Publisher Sony Interactive Entertainment has won the award three times and been nominated a record thirteen times, while FromSoftware is the only developer with more than one win.
+Publisher Sony Interactive Entertainment has won the award three times and been nominated a record fourteen times, while FromSoftware is the only developer with more than one win.
 Bethesda Softworks and Capcom are the most nominated companies without a win at four.
-The most recent winner is Astro Bot by Team Asobi.
+The most recent winner is Clair Obscur: Expedition 33 by Sandfall Interactive.